tiacsys/bridle/boards/extensions/zero/doc/index.rst

-.. _arduino_zero:
+.. _arduino_zero-extensions:

 Arduino/Genuino Zero
 ####################

-.. admonition:: Downstream Copy!
+.. admonition:: Downstream Extension!
    :class: note

    This board description is a copy from Zephyr with identical name and will